Skip to content

 Review Analysis

 1.4/5 on Trustpilot from 146 reviews.
 Distribution: 6% 5-star, 0% 4-star, 1% 3-star, 3% 2-star, 90% 1-star.
 The score is almost meaningless.
 Banking Circle is a B2B-only bank that does not service private individuals.
-The 130+ 1-star reviews come overwhelmingly from end-customers of Banking Circle's client PSPs — people whose deposits or accounts were blocked or frozen at the banking layer, who could not reach Banking Circle directly because they aren't its client, and who concluded they were dealing with a 'fraudster bank.'
+The 130+ 1-star reviews come overwhelmingly from end-customers of Banking Circle's client PSPs, people whose deposits or accounts were blocked or frozen at the banking layer, who could not reach Banking Circle directly because they aren't its client, and who concluded they were dealing with a 'fraudster bank.'
 Banking Circle's own responses on Trustpilot consistently explain this: 'Accounts are opened at a Payment Service Provider, no direct relationship exists between Banking Circle and the account holder.'
 The bank replies to 85% of negative reviews.
 6 users (mostly business clients) have left positive reviews praising the consultant relationship and innovation pace.

 Context for Operators

 Compare with the pattern across this site: Adyen sits at 1.3/5 with 418 reviews, Paysafe at 1.3/5, BitPay at 1.2/5, PayU at 1.4/5, Worldpay at 1.6/5, Mercado Pago at 1.5/5.
 The common factor is high-volume wholesale or consumer-facing fintech infrastructure that aggregates negative reviews from end-users of countless underlying merchants.
-The Trustpilot score for Banking Circle is functionally a measure of its scale, not its service quality.
+The Trustpilot score for Banking Circle is functionally a measure of its scale rather than its service quality.
 The independent rating agency PayRate42 rated Banking Circle 'ORANGE' citing compliance integrity but customer-perception risk.
 Glassdoor is more informative for institutional reputation: 3.3/5 from 73 reviews, 38% recommend, in line with the financial services industry average (3.7) but with recurring complaints about management quality and the London office culture.
 For B2B due diligence, the Glassdoor data and the publicly disclosed client roster (Stripe, Paysafe, Nuvei, Alibaba) carry more weight than the Trustpilot number.

 Notable Clients

-Public client roster reads like a who's-who of payments fintech: Stripe, Paysafe, Nuvei, PPRO, Checkout.com, Airwallex, Alibaba, Paymentsense, Novalnet.
+The public client roster reads like a who's-who of payments fintech: Stripe, Paysafe, Nuvei, PPRO, Checkout.com, Airwallex, Alibaba, Paymentsense, Novalnet.
 Banking Circle has published case studies with Paysafe and Nuvei specifically.
 The Paysafe quote: Banking Circle's multi-currency capability and Virtual IBANs let Paysafe service all its customers' needs and bring API connectivity ahead of traditional banks.
 For an iGaming operator reading this, the implication is direct: if you process through Paysafe or Nuvei, some portion of your money already moves through Banking Circle on the way to your operating account.

 Operational Details